Conference on Neural Information Processing Systems: Named lectures

-NIPS experiment
+NeurIPS consistency experiment

 In NIPS 2014, the program chairs duplicated 10% of all submissions and sent them through separate reviewers to evaluate randomness in the reviewing process.
 Several researchers interpreted the result.
 Regarding whether the decision in NIPS is completely random or not, John Langford writes: "Clearly not—a purely random decision would have arbitrariness of ~78%.
 It is, however, quite notable that 60% is much closer to 78% than 0%."
 He concludes that the result of the reviewing process is mostly arbitrary.
+In NeurIPS 2021, the program chairs repeated the 2014 experiment and found similar levels of review inconsistency; 23% of duplicated submissions received different accept/reject decisions, and 50.6% of accepted papers would have been rejected under re-review.